ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial.md

       <td style="padding-left:.75em;width:65%; border-left:1px solid #000;border-top:1px solid #000;border-bottom:1px solid #000;border-right:1px solid #000;text-align:left; vertical-align:top">
         <p><b>Image visualisation</b></p>
         <p>
-          The first step in any image analysis workflow is a visual examination of the data.
           Here we provide links for common software options for image visualisation.
           These are not required for cell segmentation, but are helpful for exploration of the raw imaging data.
         </p>